An Analysis of Decision Problems for Relational Pattern Languages under Various Constraints

+for some numbers $x,c_1,y_2,c_1,y_2\in\N$.
+The values for these numbers depend on the construction of the respective proofs and are not specified here.
+This is extended to encodings of computations by defining for every $n\geq 1$ and every sequence $C_1,...,C_n\in Q\times\N\times\N$

+Encodings of this kind are used to prove different undecidability results regarding the inclusion problem for erasing relational pattern languages for various considered relations, in particular the results in Subsection~\ref{subsec:inc-era}.
+For some nondeterministic 2-counter automaton without input $A$, define the set of encodings of accepting computations

+and let $\mathtt{InvalC}(A) = \{0,\#\}^*\setminus \mathtt{ValC}(A)$.
+The emptiness problem for deterministic 2-counter-automata is undecidable (cf. e.g. \cite{Iberra1978,Minsky1961}), thus it is also undecidable whether a nondeterministic 2-counter automaton without input has an accepting computation \cite{Freydenberger2010, Jiang1995}.
+That the emptiness problem for universal Turing machines is undecidable is a known fact.

-Proof of \textbf{\Cref{thm:uirev}}: \begin{proof} The proof is based on the construction by Freydenberger and Reidenbach~\cite{Freydenberger2010}.
+\begin{proof} The proof is based on the construction by Freydenberger and Reidenbach~\cite{Freydenberger2010}.
 For better understanding for those who don't know the construction and for a really detailed verification, we copied the proof of Theorem 2 of~\cite{Freydenberger2010} and adapted it at several points.
 The main difference is the definition of $u$ and the definition of the delimiter.
-Why these adaptations work is shorter described in the proof of \Cref{thm:uirab} for those who already are familiar with the construction.
-The adaptations of \Cref{thm:uirev} and \Cref{thm:uirab} are very similar.
+Why these adaptations work is shorter described in the proof of the case $r_{ab}$ for those who already are familiar with the construction.